Patients

 Though the social stigma of cleft is severe in Mozambique, Domingos surrounded himself with people who loved and accepted him.
 He married his wife, and together they raised a son who’s now 20 years old and helps him farm a small piece of land.

-As Domingo’s story spread around the mission’s patient village, he rapidly became well-known and admired by the other patients and family members.
+As Domingo’s story spread around the program’s patient village, he rapidly became well-known and admired by the other patients and family members.
 Still, Domingos was unsure that his cleft lip could be repaired after living with it for so many years.
 When a volunteer showed him the before-and-after images of a man of a similar age from Ghana who received cleft lip surgery, he exclaimed, “It’s not possible!”

 Sitting in the pre-operative room, Domingos looked both nervous and determined.
-He was welcomed into the operating room by the volunteers, including Dr. Geronimo Brilao, a Mozambican surgeon who was observing the mission.
+He was welcomed into the operating room by the volunteers, including Dr. Geronimo Brilao, a Mozambican surgeon who was observing the program.
 They exchange a few words in Portuguese before the course of Domingos’ live is changed over the next hour.

 After the final suture was closed, Domingos looked at his new smile for the first time.
 The doubt he once expressed became nothing more than a memory.